The use of the bullhook physically harms elephants

 In the wild elephants may occasionally be tusked, poked or jabbed by another elephant, but these interactions are relatively infrequent and are carried out in contexts very different from those observed in circuses.
 In my many years of experience, elephants do not harass or continually pick on another elephant in the manner that can be observed in circuses.
 In addition, if an elephant is tusked or poked by another elephant she or he receives support from close associates.
 Elephants in the wild receive physical and vocal solidarity, thus softening any physical and psychological blows received from other elephants.
 In the circus elephants are not only repetitively prodded and jabbed but have no recourse, no means of escape and no ability to receive support from companions.

-The use of bullhooks, whips or other instruments on elephants can constitute handling in a manner that could cause emotional stress and trauma
+The use of bullhooks, whips or other instruments on elephants can constitute handling in a manner that causes emotional stress and trauma

-Most circus elephants exhibit stereotypical behavior - the frequent, almost mechanical, repetition of the same posture or behavior as in the rhythmical rocking, swaying or bouncing of captive elephants.
-This unnatural behavior of elephants, seen regularly in zoos and circuses, is never observed in the wild and is pathological.
+Most circus elephants, and many zoo elephants, exhibit stereotypical behavior - frequent, almost mechanical, repetition of the same posture or behavior.
+Rhythmical rocking, swaying or bouncing are typical consequences of keeping elephants in captivity.
+This unnatural behavior is never observed in the wild and is pathological.
 Animals subjected to prolonged experimentally induced neurosis, or those who have experienced trauma, such as beatings or continual prodding, may show extreme signs of stress and their behavior may become pathologically abnormal including great anxiety and stereotyped behavior.

 The use of a bullhook on one individual has negative consequences for other elephants